Gaius-Augustus/Augustus/README-cgp.md

     --softmasking=1
        adds regions with lowercase nucleotides as nonexonpart hints of source "RM".
        This is the preferrable way to deal with repeat (soft) masked genomes.
-       If --extrinsicCfgFile is not given, it used the default cgp.extrinsic.cfg with bonus 1.15, if another extrinsic config file is given, it must contain the "RM" source.
+       If --extrinsicCfgFile is not given, it used the default extrinsic-cgp.cfg with bonus 1.15, if another extrinsic config file is given, it must contain the "RM" source.